HSF/merge2gcal/README.md

 # Merge2Cal

 The merge2cal script collects information from indico agendas (e.g. https://indico.cern.ch/) and merges them into a single google calendar.
-The script is written in Python2 (to be moved to 3).
+The script is written in Python3

 ## What it does